Someone-Else-Was-Taken/Periodic-Table-Reforged/README.md

 ### Mod Progress

-Sulfuric: - 100% Finished
+Sulfuric (Phosphor): - 100% Finished

-Magnesium: - 100% Finished
+Magnesium (Sodium): - 100% Finished

-Chrysanthemum: - 90% Finished: Currently works with all mods aside from modded dimensions.
-Will not be released until Approved by the original team.
+Pupil (Iris): - 90% Finished: Currently finished, Still needs work in order to have Magnesium Compatibility.

-Helium: - 0% Finished: Removed do to the port being conceptually and in practice, bad.
+Helium (Hydrogen): - 0% Finished: Removed do to the port being conceptually and in practice, bad.
 I plan to remake the project at a later point

-Beryllium: 100% Finished: I have no plans to release this as there is a port that already exists..
+Beryllium (Lithium): 100% Finished: I have no plans to release this as there is a port that already exists..